m-lab/website/_posts/blog/2019-12-13-platform-transition-ndt-dataset-tables-views.md

 The query results show decreasing daily test counts in `measurement-lab.ndt.recommended` and increasing daily test counts in `measurement-lab.ndt.ndt5` between 2019-07-18 and 2019-11-20.

-Our new canonical table for `ndt5` data is `measurement-lab.ndt.ndt5`, but currently only test data is present there-- it doesn't yet contain annotated fields parsed by our annotation service.
-So in the short term, to query for client geographic fields or other metadata, you must query both tables to get NDT results from `measurement-lab.ndt.ndt5` and some test metadata from `measurement-lab.ndt.tcpinfo` using the `UUID` field.
+All new test data are available in `measurement-lab.ndt.ndt5` and test annotations are available in `measurement-lab.net.tcpinfo`.
+If you need annotation fields with the test results, in the short term you must query both tables using the `UUID` field to match test rows with their annotations.

 Additionally, the platform change from `web100` to `tcp_info` will likely require some changes to your queries.
 There are big differences in the values collected by `web100` and `tcp_info`.
 We have attempted to map the most common metrics and fields from each in the table below.
 If there are `web100` values that you previously used that are not listed below, please let us know.